NIH Clinical Center Search the Studies: Study Number, Study Title

 National Institute of Allergy and Infectious Diseases

-XSCID is a genetic disease caused by defects in common gamma chain, a protein found at the surface of immune cells called lymphocytes and necessary to their growth and function.
+XSCID is a genetic disease caused by defects in the common gamma chain, a protein found at the surface of immune cells called lymphocytes, and is necessary to their growth and function.
 XSCID patients cannot make T-lymphocytes necessary to fight infections, and their B-cells fail to make essential antibodies.
-Without normal T- and B-lymphocyte function patients develop fatal infections in infancy unless they are rescued by a bone marrow transplant from a healthy donor.
-The best type of transplant is from a tissue matched healthy brother or sister, but most XSCID patients do not have a tissue-matched sibling, and are treated with a transplant from a parent who is only half- matched by tissue typing.
-While a half-matched transplant from a parent can be life-saving for an infant with XSCID, a subset of patients fail to achieve sufficient long lasting restoration of immunity to prevent infections and other chronic problems.
+Without normal T-and B-lymphocyte function, patients develop fatal infections in infancy unless they receive a bone marrow transplant from a healthy donor.
+The best type of transplant is from a tissue-matched healthy sibling, but most XSCID patients do not have a tissue-matched sibling and are treated with a transplant from a parent who is only half-matched by tissue typing.
+While a half-matched transplant from a parent can be lifesaving for an infant with XSCID, a subset of patients fail to achieve sufficient long-lasting restoration of immunity to prevent infections and other chronic problems.

 --Back to Top--